 This is why early socialization is required so that they realize that not all people want to harm them and that if they are friendly to you, there’s no reason to be defensive.

-Nevertheless, even with a proper socialization, the Carolina Dogs will always be on watch and warn you if they sense something dangerous.
+Nevertheless, even with proper socialization, the Carolina Dogs will always be on the watch and warn you if they sense something dangerous.

 Another thing these dogs are well known is their ability to form bonds with other dogs, especially if they live together.
 They will form a pack with dogs that are not even of the same breed.

 But, when it comes to other animals, especially cats, they don’t get along fine.
-In fact, you should not leave them alone with small animals such as for example, hamsters.
+You should not leave them alone with small animals such as hamsters.